Engineering Student Services Team

 For additional information on Department Resources please see the General Engineering Academic Advising Resources Page.

-Students pursuing an Individualized Course of Study will need to complete the Individual Course of Study/Concentration form.
+GENE Students will automatically be placed on the General Curriculum.
+Students wanting to do an Individualized Course of Study will need to complete the Individual Course of Study/Concentration form.

 Individualized Course of Study is for self-directed, highly motivated students, allowing them to pursue a customized course of study that meets their individual needs and interests.
 Courses are selected by the student with the advice and approval of the student’s academic advisor.